gravitational/gravity/docs/6.x/cluster.md

 ## Garbage Collection

-Clusters can accumulate resources that it no longer has use for, like Gravity packages or docker images from previous versions of the application.
+A Cluster can accumulate resources that it no longer has use for, like Gravity packages or docker images from previous versions of the application.
 These resources unnecessarily waste disk space and are usually difficult to get rid of manually.